delorean57/comfyui-RandomPromptsMyTest/README.md

 ![comfy-random](https://github.com/thezveroboy/comfyui-RandomPromptsZveroboy/blob/main/image.jpg)

 ## Features
-- This node fixes some annoying issues related to incorrect generation of random values on the original node, which made generations monotonous and multiple choices related.
+- This node finally fixes some annoying issues related to incorrect generation of random values on the original node, which made generations monotonous and multiple choices related.
 - The new node does everything the old one did, but:
    - The choices are truly random
    - There are no weird connections between different choice blocks